On Exhibit: Opening and upcoming

 Counterpoint, May 8 through June 9, Art Place Gallery, 70 Sanford St., Fairfield.
 Features abstract oil paintings by Jeffrey Starkes.
 Opening reception, May 20, 2:30-5 p.m.
 Info: artplacegallery.org.

-Erin Nazzaro: The Vibrant Colors of Life, May 2 – June 29, Government Center, 10th floor, 888 Washington Blvd., Stamford.
+Erin Nazzaro: The Vibrant Colors of Life, through June 29, Government Center, 10th floor, 888 Washington Blvd., Stamford.
 The exhibit displays paintings of the American Southwest.

 Clement Kamena: ILLUSIONS, through May 26, Gille Clement Gallery, 45 East Putnam Ave., Greenwich.
 Parisians now based in Westport, Serge Clement and Marina Kamena have been making collaborative art in the contemporized spirit of Renaissance ateliers for over twenty years.
 Info: gclementgallery.com.